 How happy does this cake look?
 Colorful cakes make me happy, very happy.

-I made this for my Aadi’s 11th birthday this year in May.
+I made this for my Aadi's 11th birthday this year.
 Its been two months and I have still not shared this cake with you.
 Well, I did make a video for the recipe and tutorial on how I decorated this cake.
 But, by the time I got my act together with editing the images and the video, I realized two months had gone by.
 The inside of this cake is my rainbow cake.
-My rainbow cake has been a popular recipe on this blog but the images on that post were old from before I had this awesome camera.
-So, thought it was time to give that post a facelift.
-So now my popular rainbow cake recipe has the inside of this beautiful cake.
+It has been a popular recipe on this blog but the images on that post were old, from before I had this awesome camera.
+So, I thought it was time to give that post a facelift.
+As a result, my popular rainbow cake recipe now has the inside of this beautiful cake.
 See how pretty?
 Colorful on the inside and out.
 Just like my boy.

 My Aadi's birthday cake

 This was one of the three birthday cakes my Aadi had this year.
-He wanted a colorful drip cake for his birthday so asked me to make a rainbow cake.
+He wanted a colorful drip cake for his birthday, so he asked me to make a rainbow cake.
 As planned, he was supposed to share this cake with some of his friends at the bowling alley but unfortunately, he fell sick the day before his birthday.
 Of course, we did not want him to celebrate his birthday while sick (and of course infect others with his virus), so we had to cancel the birthday celebration.

 Of course, according to the plan I had already made or was in the midst of making him his birthday cake.
-So we had a beautiful lollipop rainbow drip cake for his birthday which we celebrated just like a family.
+So, we had a beautiful lollipop rainbow drip cake for his birthday which we celebrated just with the family.

-The bowling alley party was postponed by a week and I had to make a cake again.
-But this time instead of making the same cake again?
-I made the standing emoji cake and I shared a tutorial on how to make an emoji cake with you last week.
+The bowling alley party was postponed by a week and I had to make another cake.
+But this time, instead of making the same cake again, I made the standing emoji cake.
+And I shared a tutorial on how to make an emoji cake with you last week.
 I mean how to make a standing emoji cake, yeah I made a gravity-defying cake.
 My kids...!!